-over Posters must be 14" x 22"
+up.
+Posters must be 14" x 22"

 - 1. A collection of two or more items that document how you planned your speech.
 These could include speech planning worksheet, list of references, speech outline, note cards, etc. - 2.
 A poster of stress reduction tips and suggestions for dealing with speech anxiety. - 3.
-A cassette or videotape of you practicing your speech with a short note describing what you noticed when you listened to the tape.
+A video or audio recording of you practicing your speech with a short note describing what you noticed when you listened to the recording. (provide on a flashdrive)

-CLASS G-1 - COMMUNICATIONS (VOICES FROM THE PAST AND IT'S ALL IN THE FAMILY)
+${\bf CLASS~G-1-COMMUNICATIONS~(VOICES~FROM~THE~PAST~AND~IT'S~ALL~IN~THE~FAMILY)}$